 - Go through the UPSC previous year question papers first.
 This will give an idea about the trend in questions asked in the exams.

-- Choose the right UPSC Books – From day one, aspirants should list down the books they are going to refer for IAS exam preparation.
-This will help them in their revision and notes-making.
+- Choose the right UPSC Books – From day one, aspirants should list down the books they are going to refer to for IAS exam preparation.
+This will help them in their revision and note-making.